typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/class-literals-style.md

 This rule aims to ensure that literals exposed by classes are done so consistently, in one of the two style described above.
 Since both styles have their place, this rule by default does nothing - you must provide it with your desired style: either `fields` or `getters`.

-Note that this rule only checks for _literals_ values, and so not objects, arrays, or functions.
+Note that this rule only checks for _literal_ values, and so not objects, arrays, or functions.
 This is because these types can be mutated and carry with them more complex implications about their usage.

 #### The `fields` style

-This style checks for any getters methods that return literal values, and requires them to be defined using fields with the `readonly` modifier instead.
+This style checks for any getter methods that return literal values, and requires them to be defined using fields with the `readonly` modifier instead.

 Examples of **correct** code with the `fields` style: